You ASKED, We ANSWERED!

 If you need to cancel, notify us in writing via email prior to May 1st for a full refund less a $25.00 administration fee.
 Credit Card processing fees cannot be returned.
 Send us an email at email@example.com, if you do not hear from us within 24-48 hours, please call or text us at 678-842-8385

 Any cancellations on or after May 1st will only be eligible for a 50% refund.
+This applies to electives, including but not limited to swim, dance and steam.

 *W e are working with an insurance provider that will allow a full refund regardless of timing for a nominal fee.
 You must sign-up for camp insurance at the time of registration.